tchivs/NLogViewer/README.md

 A NuGet-package is available [here][nuget].

-NlogViewer
+NLogViewer
 ==========

-NlogViewer is a ui control library to visualize NLog logs in your personal application.
+NLogViewer is a ui control library to visualize NLog logs in your personal application.
 It is mainly based on [Sentinel][1] and its controls.

 supported Framework: `.NET8`